James Ruse: Early life

-James Ruse was born at Lawhitton, Cornwall, England on 9 August 1759.
-In 1782, he was tried at the Bodmin Assizes and sentenced to death for "seriously breaking and entering the dwelling house of Thomas Olive and stealing thereout 2 silver watches and other goods".
+James Ruse was born at Launceston, Cornwall, England on 9 August 1759.
+He was baptised on 26 August at Lawhitton.

+In 1782, he was tried at the Cornwall Assizes and sentenced to death for "seriously breaking and entering the dwelling house of Thomas Olive and stealing thereout 2 silver watches and other goods".
 He was reprieved and sentenced to transportation for seven years.
 He was sent on the Scarborough, one of the First Fleet, and arrived in Australia on 22 January 1788.

 Pioneering farmer

 In 1789, Ruse produced the first successful corn harvest in New South Wales.
 That harvest failed to yield sufficient corn to make flour for the colony, but Ruse produced enough seeds for the next year's crop, which was successful.
 Such was the colony's need for a food supply that Governor Phillip rewarded Ruse for his success with the first land grant made in New South Wales, along with a gift of pigs and chickens.
 In February 1791, Ruse declared to the authorities that he was self-sufficient, and two months later, in March, he was granted a further 30 acres.

 Ruse expected to reap about eight bushels (290 litres) to the acre.
 After Ruse's sentence expired in 1792, the title of his land was deeded to him, the first land grant in the colony.
 In 1793, he sold his land to Dr. John Harris of the New South Wales Corps for 40 pounds.
 The property is now the Experiment Farm Cottage Museum of the National Trust of Australia.

 In 1794, Ruse moved further out, to the junction of the Hawkesbury River with South Creek, where he operated a less successful farm.
 Later, his source of income was wiped out by flooding, which was always a risk involved with farming in the Hawkesbury.
 Ruse seems to have been away from his family for some time and it has been assumed that he went to sea at the same time that he had his son James the younger indentured to Kable and Underwood.
 This left his wife, Elizabeth to take care of the family on her own.
 During this period, she had two children with convict James Kiss.
 These children were Ann Ruse Kiss (b.
 1801) and William James Ruse Kiss (1806−1853).
 James Ruse was heavily in debt and it is suggested that the hard work of his wife Elizabeth saved him from bankruptcy.
 Elizabeth is shown in the records as supplying crops to the stores in her own right.

 From 1828, James was employed as an overseer of Denham Court.
 In 1836, James Ruse and James Kiss were received into the Catholic church together.
 Ruse died at Campbelltown on 5 September 1837 and is buried with wife Elizabeth and daughter Mary.

 Ruse's gravestone, parts of which he carved himself, reads: